linear_scale How To

 3. Select the Categorize as Personal button above the line items

-The fully personal transactions will be listed as personal expenses.
+The fully personal transaction lines will be listed as personal expenses.

 For Partially Personal Travel Card Transactions